Azure/AzureStackHCI-EvalGuide/nested/steps/3a_AzSHCINodesGUI.md

 You now need to add additional hard drives to support the Azure Stack HCI 20H2 nodes and cluster.
 You need to add a minimum of 2 data disks, but we will add 4 data disks to each node.

+**IMPORTANT NOTE** - Do NOT create the first data VHDX file, and then copy and paste this file 3 additional times to create your 4 VHDX files.
+This does not create unique VHDX files, and when starting your VM, you will receive an error.
+Follow the steps below to ensure you create 4 (or more) unique VHDX files.

 11. Still within **AZSHCINODE01 settings**, click on **SCSI Controller**, then **Hard Drive** and click **Add**
 12. In the **Hard Drive** window, click **New**.
 The **New Virtual Hard Disk** wizard opens, then click **Next**
 13. On the **Choose Disk Type** page, ensure **Dynamically expanding** is selected, then click **Next**